Curdflappers/MinesweeperAndroid/.github/README.md

 - Music and sound effects

-**Amibitious elements**
+**Currently in development**

 - Support device rotation

+**Roadmap**

+v1.0
-- Save games between sessions
+- Save games/preferences between sessions
+- Better user configurations
+  - Drag a slider and get a preview of the spot size without manually editing rows, cols
+  - Choose minefield density instead of mine count

+v1.1
+- Autosolver!
+  - Watch a computer solve the field

+- Hints
+  - Use autosolver functionality to request help whenever you're stuck

+v1.2
+- More flags!
+  - Use multiple flag colors to match your playstyle

+- Hide the status bar
+  - Make your entire screen a minefield with no distractions!

+v1.3
 - Different game modes!
   - Infinite Sweeper: Field gets denser as you venture from the center
   - No-Flag Mode: Challenge yourself by clearing the field without flags
   - Valley Sweeper: Fixed number of rows, start at the left and work your way down infinite columns

-- Autosolver!
-  - Watch a computer solve the field

-- Hints
-  - Use autosolver functionality to request help whenever you're stuck